-Alcohol Cancer Risk: How Much Is Too Much?
+Alcohol Cancer Risk in PA: How Much Is Too Much?

 Among one of the most preventable risk factors for cancer, alcohol consumption accounts for about 6% of all cancers in the United States.
 It also accounts for 4% of all cancer deaths in the US, the third-largest contributor to overall cancer deaths.
 The type of alcohol—wine, beer, or liquor—does not matter.
 The only way to reduce the risk of cancer from alcohol consumption is to reduce the amount of alcohol consumed.
 The reality is that the overall health effects of alcohol can vary from one individual to the next.
 The amount of alcohol that is consumed can also play a critical role.
 Despite these grim statistics and countless studies, very few people know about the alcohol cancer risk connection.

 Like tobacco and obesity, alcohol consumption is one of the few preventable substances consistently linked to an increased risk of cancer.
 All types of alcoholic drinks, including red and white wine, beer, cocktails, and liquor, are linked with cancer.
 The more you drink, the higher your alcohol cancer risk.

 When you drink alcohol, your body breaks it down the ethanol alcohol into a chemical called acetaldehyde.
 Acetaldehyde damages your DNA and prevents your body from repairing the damage.
 DNA is the cell’s “instruction manual” that controls a cell’s normal growth and function.
 When DNA is damaged, a cell can begin growing out of control and create a cancer tumor.